-The Healthcare Businesswomen’s Association (HBA) honored Helen Eldridge as its 2000 Strategic Transformation Achievement Recognition (STAR), formerly Volunteer of the Year award.
+The Healthcare Businesswomen’s Association (HBA) named Britta Herlitz its 2001 Strategic Transformation Achievement Recognition (STAR), formerly Volunteer of the Year award.

 Each year, the HBA honors a STAR who stands apart as a truly exemplary role model who has demonstrated a long-term commitment to the HBA’s strategic goals of advancement and impact of women in healthcare worldwide.